dpoggi/rack-olark/README.md

 :format is my (possibly lame) justification for using Haml in this project - this option is passed directly to Haml::Engine, and determines the form of the script tags that are inserted into your pages.
 Choices are :html4, :xhtml, and :html5, with a default of :html5.

 :paths decides which routes in your application will display the Olark chat box.
 It takes an array of routes, and you need to include the leading slash (/).
+As of version 0.0.4, you can now describe routes in the :paths array with a Regexp as well, and any non-Regexp entries will be handled like this:

+    /^#{Regexp.escape(your_original_path_entry)}$/

 Example using options: